omzi/token-holder-tracking-api/README.md

 ## 📜 About

-A robust NestJS application that synchronizes with the FraxScan blockchain to track token holders and their balances in real-time.
+A robust NestJS application that synchronizes with the Fraxtal blockchain to track token holders and their balances in real-time.
 Features automatic synchronization, high-precision balance tracking, and holder analytics.

 ## ⚡ Key Features